Wufflez/Loki/readme.md

 ## Usage

-> Note: Requires the .NET runtime to be installed.
+> Note: Requires the .NET Core 3.1 runtime to be installed.
 > Get it here if required: <https://dotnet.microsoft.com/download/dotnet/3.1/runtime>

 No installer yet, so just simply unzip the application to any location you like & run the executable (Loki.exe).